 - Craig Whiteford - Zoos Victoria

-The Department of Environment, Land, Water and Planning (DELWP) coordinate and host the quartley seminar series.
+The Department of Energy, Environment and Climate Action (DEECA) coordinate and host the quarterly seminar series.

 Website development and hosting is provided by the Centre for eResearch and Digital Innovation, Federation University Australia